-The recommendations for the framework for setting air quality standards in Australia are:
+The process of setting air quality standards in Australia should be informed by a quantitative risk assessment approach, using the framework set out in Figure 2.3.

-- The process should be informed by a quantitative risk assessment approach, using the framework set out in Figure 2.3. - The policy considerations set out in the NEPC Act, i.e. the precautionary principle and environmental equity considerations inform the scope of the technical risk assessment process. - The risk assessment process must be separated from consideration of policy issues, and from the risk management processes that need to be considered in the final determination of a standard. - All policy and decision-making steps must be transparent and explicit.
+The policy considerations set out in the NEPC Act, i.e. the precautionary principle and environmental equity considerations inform the scope of the technical risk assessment process.

+The risk assessment process must be separated from consideration of policy issues, and from the risk management processes that need to be considered in the final determination of a standard.

-^{1.} Refer to previously endorsed NEPC Methodology for prioritising pollutants
+All policy and decision-making steps must be transparent and explicit.

+1. Refer to previously endorsed NEPC Methodology for prioritising pollutants setting process.
+Section 3 sets out the steps necessary to derive higher-level information during the hazard assessment process.
+This section commences with the weight of evidence approach, providing guiding principles for assessing the quality and strength of the science used in the hazard assessment and for the final conclusion.